polkascan/py-substrate-metadata-docs/docs/kusama/staking.md

  they wish to support.

- Note that the keys of this storage map might become non-decodable in case the [`Config::MaxNominations`] configuration is decreased.
+ Note that the keys of this storage map might become non-decodable in case the account&#x27;s [`NominationsQuota::MaxNominations`] configuration is decreased.
  In this rare case, these nominators are still existent in storage, their key is correct and retrievable (i.e. `contains_key` indicates that they exist), but their value cannot be decoded.
 Therefore, the non-decodable nominators will effectively not-exist, until they re-submit their preferences such that it